First Year Student Information

 Graduate Student Health Insurance

-The department provides first-year students on fellowship with health insurance through the Graduate Assistant Health Plan (GAPH).
+The department provides first-year students on fellowship with health insurance through the Graduate Assistant Health Plan (GAHP).
 Our program will cover the costs for the plan (except the 5% you pay for the student's portion of the GAHP premium).
 Please let the GPC know if you will or will not enroll in the GAHP.

 Graduate fellows are eligible for the GAHP since their stipend is equivalent to a 50% nine-month graduate assistantship, and the department agrees to pay the full departmental cost of coverage during the academic year.
 The GPC submits the Departmental Authorization form in August.
 Students must also enroll in the plan.